pediapress/mwlib/README.txt

 ChangeLog
 ======================================================================
-2009-4-? release 0.10.1
+2009-4-9 release 0.10.1
 -----------------------
 - the parser has been completely rewritten (mwlib.refine)
 - fix bug in recorddb.py: do not overwrite articles
-- removed mwapidb.WikiDB.getTemplatesForAritcle() which was borken and wasn't used.
+- removed mwapidb.WikiDB.getTemplatesForArticle() which was broken and wasn't used.

 2009-3-5 release 0.9.13